How to Cope with Labour Pain Naturally

 Homeopathic remedies are also fantastic for helping you to recover post-birth.
 Take Arnica 1M 1 dose 3 times over a 24-hour period (1 dose every 8 hours) followed 24 hours later by Bellis Perenius 1M 1 dose 3 times over a 24-hour period.
 Arnica helps to speed recovery and Bellis Perenius has an affinity for the uterus.

-Learning some breathing techniques prior to labour helps you to stay focussed during contractions.
+Learning some breathing techniques prior to labour helps you to stay focused during contractions.
 Try breathing in for 4 and out for 6.

 Attending Hypnobirthing or Calmbirth antenatal classes can really help prepare you for the big day.
 You will learn how to breathe through contractions (or surges) and techniques to stay calm and reduce anxiety.